 A cone which has a circular base and the axis from the vertex of the cone towards the base passes through the center of the circular base.
 The vertex of the cone lies just above the center of the circular base.
-The word right is used here because the axis forms a right angle with the base of the cone or is perpendicular to the base.
-This is the most common of the cones which are used in geometry.
+The word “right” is used here because the axis forms a right angle with the base of the cone or is perpendicular to the base.
+This is the most common types of cones which are used in geometry.
 See the figure below which is an example of a right circular cone.

 A cone which has a circular base but the axis of the cone is not perpendicular with the base, is called an Oblique cone.
 The vertex of this cone is not located directly above the centre of the circular base.
 Therefore, this cone looks like a slanted cone or tilted cone.

 Properties of Cone